ManishaM091/Excel_Netflix_EDA/README.md

 ## Data Analysis

-### Processed Data
-- Initial processing and cleaning of the dataset.

 ### Design & Analysis
 - **Content Distribution**: Analyzing the distribution of movies and TV shows on Netflix.
 - **Yearly and Monthly Distribution**: Visualizing content added over the years and months.